 Bottom line is Americans really love nuts, and as recently as 2010, studies show our yearly consumption has continued to rise to almost 4 lbs of nuts per person.
 Interestingly, if you leave peanuts and peanut butter out of the equation, our most preferred nuts by consumption are almonds followed by pecans and walnuts.
 All of these are considered tree nuts, two or three of which (the almond and walnut) are almost exclusively grown in California.

-According to the United States Department of Agriculture, the 2012 U.S. almond crop was better than 1.7 million tons, was valued at $4.3 billion, and accounted for more than half of the U.S. tree nut production.
+According to the United States Department of Agriculture, the U.S. almond crop is about 1 million metric tons per year and is valued at over $5 billion.
+They account for more than half of the U.S. tree nut production.

 Almonds are also important to the United States economy.
-By value, almonds are the leading U.S. horticultural export commodity ($2.0 billion 2008 to 2010).
-Over the past 10 years, U.S. almond exports grew by 270 percent in value, with the United States currently accounting for nearly 75 percent of world almond exports in 2010.
+By value, almonds are the leading U.S. horticultural export commodity ($4.7 billion in 2020).
+Over the past 10 years, U.S. almond exports grew, with the United States currently accounting for nearly 80 percent of world almond exports in 2020.